 If you want to get the information on eligibility extensions directly from the source, check out these updates below.
 HOWEVER, the advice I would give to anyone who has committed for 2020 or 2021 is that you contact the coach at your intended school ASAP and find out how this may affect you.
 Some of the questions you might want to ask the coach include will you be red-shirted, should you take a gap year, will it affect your scholarship (if applicable), etc.

-And be sure to check the NCAA website and NAIA website regularly for any possible changes to current eligibility standards.
+Be sure to check the NCAA website and NAIA website regularly for any possible changes to current eligibility standards.
 This will be particularly true for 2021graduates.
-Note: The NCAA D-I Council has now extended the Dead Period through July 31.
-D-II officials have implemented a Quiet Period through June, but have not yet made a decision on extending it through July.
-D-I coaches can't scout through July 31 and D-II coaches cannot scout off campus through June.
-D-II coaches are permitted on campus contacts where appropriate, however, and if allowed by their area/region, may hold on campus camps in June.
+Note: The NCAA D-I Council has now extended the Dead Period through August 31.
+D-II officials are in a Quiet Period through July 31.
+(Check back for for D-II updates in early July as their Quiet Period may be extended as well.)
+This means D-I coaches can't scout through August 31, and D-II coaches cannot scout off campus through July 31 at this time.
+However, D-II coaches are permitted on campus contacts where appropriate, and if allowed by their area/region, may hold on campus camps.
 NCAA D-Ihttp://www.ncaa.org/sport-science-institute/coronavirus-covid-19

 I am talking to college coaches regularly, and whether or not a particular college team is impacted by the extension of eligibility will vary from school to school.
 It will depend on the number of players in each grad year--2020, 2021, 2022, 2023--how many elect to use their extra year, etc. It may also depend upon the school's division membership and the school's financial wellness.